thecoshman/http/http.md

     2. POST + sentinel values embedded into the generated index (POST is otherwise unsupported)

-    The results should be conceptually logically equivalent to "cd -L"ing to the requested path (subject to -s and -r), then "tar -c * .*" (so symbolic links are never followed, for example).
+    The results should be logically equivalent to
+    "cd -L"ing to the requested path (subject to -s and -r), then "tar -c * .*" (so symbolic links are never followed, for example).